FabianoEger/tago-documentation/dashboard.rst

 Share
 *****

-When you share your dashboard, others can only visualize it.
-They will not be able to move, resize, or even edit widgets.
-They will also have access only to the variables that you added on it.
+When you share your dashboard, others can only visualize the data and input data as your defined.
+They will not be able to move, resize, or even edit the widgets.
+They will have visual access only to the variables that you added on that specific dashboard, nothing else.
+Also, they are not able to share those dashboards with anybody else.

 To **share** a dashboard with someone, you must access that dashboard and then, through the **Dashboard options** menu, click in **Share**.